 Conducting a search by "university library" on the other hand will give results that the order of the words are the same and there are no other words in between the given phrase.

 You can more effectively narrow down your search result than AND search.

 This is a technique called perfect match search.
 This can effectively limit search results.
-There are databases that does not have this function.
+Some databases are without this function.

 - Using a Thesaurus ⇒ There is a possibility that the paper that you want will not be included in the search result when you conduct a search by words that you just came up with because those words are not used in the title of the article.

-To prevent this kind of search omission, especially for databases that specializes in particular field
+To prevent this kind of search omission, especially for databases that specialize in a particular field

 (ex.
 PubMed), keywords are attached to each paper that is based on "Thesaurus" which is a vocabulary reference that organizes and words with similar meanings.